What Do Program Director Do?

-There were about 134,700 jobs for Program Director in 2016 (in the United States).
+In 2016, there was an estimated number of 134,700 jobs in the United States for Program Director.
 New jobs are being produced at a rate of 12.2% which is above the national average.
 The Bureau of Labor Statistics predicts 16,500 new jobs for Program Director by 2026.
-Due to new job openings and attrition, there will be an average of 14,100 job openings in this field each year.
+There will be an estimated 14,100 positions for Program Director per year.

 The states with the most job growth for Program Director are Utah, Georgia, and Colorado.
 Watch out if you plan on working in Alaska, Maine, or Kansas.
 These states have the worst job growth for this type of profession.

 How Much Does a Program Director Make?